-A double sink vanity can introduce extra working space in the bathroom, without skimping on style
+A double sink vanity can introduce extra space to spread out in the bathroom, without skimping on style

 Double-sink vanities also offer extra storage space, with options like additional drawers and cabinets.
-(And who couldn’t use some extra storage?)
-Here, we show 5 Sweeten renovators who chose double-sink vanities when renovating their baths.
+The positive upgrades add up to an increase in home value for many homeowners.
+Here, we show six Sweeten renovators who chose double-sink vanities when renovating their baths.

-Pro advice: This homeowner was fortunate that she had a pre-existing double-sink vanity, and thus, the plumbing that goes along with it.
-If you are thinking of upgrading from a single to a double sink, remember to factor in the cost of additional plumbing.
+Pro advice: If you are thinking of upgrading from a single to a double sink, remember to factor in the cost of additional plumbing.

-Similar to the homeowner above, Leah and Brian wanted to make their Chicago condo more modern.
-However, they planned on staying—not selling.
+Leah and Brian wanted to make their Chicago condo more modern.
+It would be a home they planned on staying in—not selling.
 They focused on renovating their kitchen and bath, moving away from the browns and beiges.
 For the bath, they kept the footprint the same.
 They already had a double-sink vanity, so they just upgraded it with a more contemporary one.
 They replaced the busy brown and white marble with a muted gray-white countertop.

 Pro advice: Know your size.
 Standard single-sink vanities range anywhere from 36-48 inches.
 Standard double-sink vanities are much longer, ranging from 60-72 inches.
 Talk with your contractor and check that your space can fit this design.